 An essential role of the Early Learning Center for Research and Practice (ELC) involves supporting and hosting interdisciplinary research projects.
 Faculty and students from all departments of the university are welcome to collaborate with the ELC to implement research activities.
 The history of research at the ELC spans back to the early decades of the program’s existence, informing child studies in published works that date back to the 1930s.
 Recently, the ELC has supported a wide range of research on topics such as nutrition, literacy, physical activity, and teacher practice.
 A list of recent publications and presentations involving the ELC can be found here.

-To inquire about conducting research with the ELC, please contact us at email@example.com.
+To inquire about conducting research or designing course support activities with the ELC, please contact us at firstname.lastname@example.org.